Detopall/BrainRotTok/README.md

 ## What is BrainRotTok?

-BrainRotTok allows you to create those iconic TikTok videos where one half of the screen is a random subway surfers video and the other half is another random video with subtitles.
-The other version is those Mincecraft parkour videos with Reddit subtitles.
-You can also just upload a basic video and create subtitles for it.
+BrainRotTok allows you to create those iconic TikTok videos with subtitles.
+There are different types of videos you can create, you can find the list of them below in the "What can you do with this?" section.

 ## What is brain rot?